 All tenants should also be actively aware of their obligations in relation to environmental management, local authorities, and other legislation.
-It is the Operators' responsibility to be aware of any and all legislation relating to their business.
+It is the tenant's responsibility to be aware of any and all legislation relating to their business.

-Tenants must also ensure that their staff are aware of their obligations and expectations under their agreement with PAPL including, but not limited to:
+Tenants must also ensure that their staff and contractors are aware of their obligations and expectations under their agreement with PAPL including, but not limited to: